rust-lang/rustc-dev-guide/src/coherence.md

 The overlap check has various modes (see [`OverlapMode`]).
 Importantly, there's the explicit negative impl check, and the implicit negative impl check.
-Both try to apply negative reasoning to prove that an overlap is definitely impossible.
+Both try to prove that an overlap is definitely impossible.

 [`OverlapMode`]: https://doc.rust-lang.org/beta/nightly-rustc/rustc_middle/traits/specialization_graph/enum.OverlapMode.html